A major consideration for home sellers is whether they can sell their home on their own or whether they need a real estate agent to oversee the sale.

 There are pros and cons for either option.
 Benefits of selling your home by yourself include, for example, being able to recoup more of the sale from your home because you will not have any commissions to pay.
 The drawback is that selling a home on your own makes you responsible for knowing and following all of the steps and requirements involved in selling a property.

-This article outlines the basics of what a seller needs to do to prepare a home for sale.
+This article outlines the basics of what a seller needs to do to prepare a home for sale, with an emphasis on whether you need a real estate agent.
 Review the topics below to help you decide whether or not you need a real estate agent.

 Do I need a real estate agent by law?